 Those two forces are going to collide.
 The industry, particularly small biotechs who are betting their futures on successful regimens with small patient populations, are going to need to price their therapies at a relatively high price point in order to be successful in business.
 Yet payers and health systems are going to do whatever they can to keep prices down.

 What should the industry do?
 There is a case to be made that the best strategy is to let the rhetoric pass and wait out the calls for reform.
 And, while the industry’s reputation will continue to suffer from such an approach, it might work.

 But there’s also a significant risk that drug prices could become the one thing that Democrats and Republicans can agree on, and not in a way that favors the industry.
 A major policy move would be predicated on clear public support for such a move, and at the moment the industry is doing little to generate public favor.
 A recent poll showed that 72 percent of Americans think prescription medicines are unreasonable.
 Another poll says only 35 percent of Americans have a positive view of the industry.
 If pharma were a candidate for office, it would be out of the race already.

-Here’s an alternative approach that could have worked for Shkreli, and can work for others:
+Here’s an alternative approach to a narrative and messaging development model that could have worked for Shkreli, and can work for others: